Rainbow Youth, Inc. | Salem, Oregon

 Section 12.
 Resignation and Absences.
 Resignation from the Board must be in writing and received by the Chair.
 Board members are subject to removal for excessive absences from the board.
 Members and ex-officio members who plan on missing a meeting shall contact the Chair at least five days prior to the meeting.

 Section 13.
 Finance Committee.
 The Finance Committee consists of all voting Board Members.
 The Board must approve the budget, and all expenditures must be within the budget.
 Annual reports shall be submitted to the Board showing income, expenditures and pending income.
 The financial records of the organization are public information and must be made available to the Board and the public.

 Section 1.
 The Board may create committees as needed.

 Section 1.
-Staff members shall be appointed by majority vote of the Board.
-Applications to become facilitation staff are to be made to the Board in writing.
+Facilitators shall be appointed by majority vote of the Board.
+Applications to become facilitators are to be made to the Board in writing.
 Applicants must consent to a criminal background check prior to working with minors.
-The Board shall interview all prospective facilitation staff.
-The Staff shall consist of a Lead Facilitator, co-facilitator(s) and others, as required.
+The Executive Committee shall interview all prospective facilitators.

-Section 2: Staff members are ex-officio, non-voting, members of the Board of Directors.
+Section 2: Lead Facilitators are ex-officio, non-voting, members of the Board of Directors.